telecom-se/hpp/lab1/README.md

 5. Add another benchmark in your project that will do just the same operation but using a `LinkedList` implementation for the List on which we want to compute the mean.

 6. Analyze
-   1. For each benchmarked solution (with `ArrayList` and with `LinkedList`), plot in MS Excel the operations per seconds with respect to the number of item in the list.
+   1. For each benchmarked solution (with `ArrayList` and with `LinkedList`), plot in MS Excel the number of seconds needed to run each scenario with respect to the number of item in the list.
 Add the linear regression serie in each graph (hint: if you do not know how to add the linear regression in an Excel graph, you can refer to [this](http://www-physique.u-strasbg.fr/~udp/articles/www-clepsydre/Excel-how-to-II.pdf)).
   2. Answer the following questions :
     1. Does the complexities of each method seems linear from an empirical point of view ?
     2. Why did you receive an out of memory exception for the solution using LinkedList for smaller values of `n` that when it starts to occur for the solution using `ArrayList` ?